 Josh Sweeden - Faithful Living in the World

-I recently sat down with Dr. Josh Sweeden, Assistant Professor and Richard B. Parker co-chair of Wesleyan Theology at George Fox Evangelical Seminary, about a field experience he took his Culture and Systems Change class on to Bob’s Red Mill in Milwaukie, Oregon.
+I recently sat down with Josh Sweeden, Assistant Professor and Richard B. Parker co-chair of Wesleyan Theology at Portland Seminary, about a field experience he took his Culture and Systems Change class on to Bob’s Red Mill in Milwaukie, Oregon.

 Adam: How did you first hear about Bob’s Red Mill and connect the class with him?